 Arrive Agra and check in to your hotel.

 In the afternoon, proceed for city tour of Agra, visiting the massive Agra Fort- constructed out of red sand stone by the Mughal Emperor Akbar and containing the Halls of Public and Private Audience.
-Later, visit the world famous Taj Mahal, which was built by the Mughal Emperor Shah Jahan as the mausoleum of his beloved Queen Mumtaz Mahal, after her death in 1631.
+Itmad-ud daulah, one of the most beautiful of Mughal tombs, stands across the river Yamuna.
+And finally the world famous Taj Mahal, which was built by the Mughal Emperor Shah Jahan as the mausoleum of his beloved Queen Mumtaz Mahal, after her death in 1631.
 The Taj Mahal is recognized worldwide as a symbol of eternal love.
 Taj Mahal remains closed on Fridays.

 Overnight in Agra.

-Wake up early in the morning and proceed to visit the famous TAJ MAHAL at sunrise.
+OPTION: Wake up early in the morning to visit Taj Mahal at sunrise (an extra cost).